Location: Grant County

 NMLC is grateful for the LOR Foundation’s generosity—stay tuned for what we hope will be an expanded trails and open space planning and implementation effort for Grant County.

-What began two years ago with an initial grant from the LOR Foundation awarded to and implemented by NMLC to help support Trails and Open Space efforts in Silver City, has blossomed into a major effort by a wide spectrum of stakeholders to continue this work that includes land acquisition for trails and open space, trail maintenance, and an effort to develop a comprehensive Trails and Open Space Plan for the larger Grant County area within which Silver City is located.
+What began in 2017 with an initial grant from the LOR Foundation awarded to and implemented by NMLC to help support Trails and Open Space efforts in Silver City, has blossomed into a major effort by a wide spectrum of stakeholders to continue this work that includes land acquisition for trails and open space, trail maintenance, and an effort to develop a comprehensive Trails and Open Space Plan for the larger Grant County area within which Silver City is located.

-As part of these efforts, NMLC is also working on the acquisition of a 1.7-acre property on behalf of the Town of Silver City (TOSC), for a pedestrian easement along the west side of the San Vicente Creek.
+As part of these efforts, in 2019, NMLC completed the acquisition of a 1.7-acre property on behalf of the Town of Silver City (TOSC), for a pedestrian easement along the west side of the San Vicente Creek.
 The property and trails will become part of the TOSC’s San Vicente Trail, a key trail linking the downtown with the ball-fields and golf course.
 Funds for the purchase of the Property have been provided to NMLC by the LOR Foundation.